In Case You Missed It | Yulio’s Feature Releases of 2018

 This feature is very effective in settings where you may have limited space or time to present your vision.
 One such example is trade shows where there may be high volumes of traffic, but limited ability for you to interact with everyone.
 Having Yulio auto pan through your scenes keeps engagement on the screen while you’re busy with clients and ensures your VR project is being showcased ongoing.
 With explore mode, you will keep your visitors and clients engaged, allow them to establish a connection with your project, and give the opportunity to continue your conversation.

-It’s safe to say 2018 was a big year for us, and we hope you enjoy using our features to create seamless VR presentations.
+It’s safe to say 2018 was a big year for us, and we hope you enjoy all of Yulio’s feature releases.
 As we step into 2019, we will be releasing even more awesome features in our continual commitment to making Yulio the best VR presentation tool for business, so continue to watch this space.

 If you want to try out any of our new features for yourself – we’ll give your first 30 days free!
 Sign up for your free Yulio account here for access to our full feature set!
 Want to stay updated with everything or anything Yulio?
 Follow us on Facebook, Twitter or Linkedin!